-7.4.
-The Local Government: Municipal Finance Management Act (Act No.56 of 2003)
+8.4.
+The Local Government: Municipal Finance Management Act

 The Act contains some provisions related to performance management in a municipal context.
 Section 21 of the Act requires the integrated development planning and budget processes to be mutually consistent and credible.
 It further requires a municipality to develop a Service Delivery and Budget Implementation Plan within 28 days after adoption of the Budget and IDP.